 The first single, and title track from the forthcoming album.
 This track is an ode to all the reggae artists I grew up listening to.

 Lotek feat.
 Spikey Tee “Rebel Hi-Fi” (2011)

-The track started off as an interlude on the first draft of “International Rudeboy”, it eventually got left off the Australian version and added as bonus track to the UK version.
-The response was so good it eventually got released as a single complete with remixes and the original version now has well over 1.5million plays on Spotify.
+The track started off as an interlude on the first draft of “International Rudeboy”, it eventually got added as a bonus track to the UK version.
+It eventually got released as a single complete with remixes and now has well over 1.5million plays on Spotify.

 Lotek “International Rudeboy” UK Version (2011)

 Lotek “The Rudest” (2011)